Steps to a Successful Online Marketing Campaign

 - Where does my perfect customer look for my product/service?
 Both online and in physical locations?

-Once you have this written out, you should have a good picture of where to start looking to place your message and how to write your message copy.
+Once you have answered all these questions, you should have a good picture of where to start looking to place your message and how to write your message copy.

 Step 2 - Choose Your Targets